LeHuman/CS450/HW3/PA3.md

 \mbox{}

-Because our implementation does not specificlly state that child processes get passed the same shared pages, they must call the new syscalls themselves.
-With that said, this test case creates a child proccess that accesses the same shared page as the parent and prints whatever the parent has put there.
+Because our implementation does not specifically state that child processes get passed the same shared pages, they must call the new syscalls themselves.
+With that said, this test case creates a child process that accesses the same shared page as the parent and prints whatever the parent has put there.
 This shows that communication between a child process and a parent process is possible.

 \newpage